Tien Chiu

 Anyway, I did at least get a three-hour ride in, and felt pretty strong for most of that time.
 I guess I’ll just have to work extra-hard when I pick back up in October/November.

-Then I got home, and Mike and I cleaned out the garage.
+Then I got home, and B. and I cleaned out the garage.
 A huge task, especially considering the giant boxes and bags of yarn I had been accumulating.
 We sorted through everything, and I bagged up everything that I didn’t think I was going to use, and put it in a pile for donation to SCRAP.
 There was an astonishing amount of stuff for donation, as I was pretty ruthless – some of it valuable (2 yards of upholstery silk that looked great in the Web photo, but was a hideous color when it arrived – that will teach me to buy fabric online without swatches!) and some of it not (bags full of fabric scraps).
 It wound up being two full kitchen-size trash bags worth of stuff, and the remaining stash fits into the shelves.

 I have mixed feelings about disposing of this much stash.
 On the one hand, it’s terribly wasteful to accumulate this much stuff that you’re not going to use.
 On the other hand, it’s wonderful to be able to donate it to someone who WILL use it – thank goodness for SCRAP!
 And, there’s no benefit to keeping stuff around because “I might use it someday”.
 So I’m glad it’s going out of the house.
 I think I will reinvoke my New Year’s resolution, not to buy any more yarn.
 Heaven knows I’ve got enough right now.